-To accomplish this objective, the University's Office of Research Administration and Development (RAD), which includes the Office of Sponsored Programs (OSP), will provide the necessary support to faculty and staff who intend to resubmit a previously declined proposal.
-RAD will also assist applicants in the analysis of reviewers' comments to ensure the revised proposal addresses their concerns.
+To accomplish this objective, the University's Office of Research Administration and Development (RAD) and Office of Sponsored Programs (OSP) will provide the necessary support to faculty and staff Principal Investigators (PIs) who intend to resubmit a previously declined proposal.
+In addition to the support provided by OSP, RAD will also assist PIs in the analysis of reviewers' comments to ensure the revised proposal addresses their concerns.
 When necessary, RAD will send the proposal to external reviewers with expertise in the proposal's subject.
-RAD may require an applicant to participate in a RAD grant-writing workshop or receive other appropriate, more targeted assistance as a condition for submitting a proposal, new or revised.

 4. Provide RAD and OSP with a copy of the revised narrative at least 60 days before the due date.
-RAD will conduct both internal and, if necessary, external reviews expeditiously to provide applicants ample time to incorporate the comments in the final proposal.
+RAD will conduct both internal and, if necessary, external reviews expeditiously to provide PIs ample time to incorporate the comments in the final proposal.

 5. All other deadlines defined in the University of Southern Maine Proposal Submission Policy apply.

-The University will not authorize the resubmission of a proposal that fails to meet these requirements.
+Note: RAD will return to the PI revised proposals that do not incorporate critical comments from internal and external reviews.The University will not authorize the resubmission of a proposal that fails to meet these requirements.

+RAD may require a PI to participate in a RAD grant writing workshop or receive other appropriate, more targeted assistance as a condition for submitting a proposal, new or revised.
 Applicants who do not adhere to this policy will not be eligible to submit future proposals, new or revised.